Susan calls her 13 year-old son’s experience with hepatoblastoma – a rare pediatric

 pharmacy services, child & family life specialist and countless other nurses & health

 Unfortunately, that first surgery was just the beginning.
 Elliott’s cancer returned

 to his liver within a matter of weeks.
 The cancer could be seen as many, many spots

 on his PET/CT scan.
 It became evident that a new, transplanted liver would give

 him the best chance for survival because the therapy would likely not overcome the

 Elliott successfully completed four rounds of chemo with four separate drugs (March

 – June 2010), he was deemed medically stable for surgery, and there was no evidence

 of metastasis of the cancer.
 Amazingly, on the ideal day he was eligible to receive

-a transplant, a cadaver donor match became available.
+a transplant, a deceased donor match became available.
 Although the surgery went

 well, Elliott suffered an immediate complication (sepsis) and remained in a coma